 The Politics of Loving Kindness

 I remember the day I awakened to the idea that yoga was inherently political.
-I was sitting in a class when one of my teachers said: Yoga is inherently political because the practice is about awareness.
+I was sitting in a class when one of my teachers said that yoga is inherently political because the practice is about awareness.

 To be honest, at the time I didn’t really want to hear it.
 I just wanted to do yoga.
 It would be a while before I finally understood that my teacher was talking about the politics of loving kindness.

 We live in fairly tough times, politically speaking.
 It can be exhausting just tuning in to the news, with today’s politics so filled with rancor.
 Not just in the United States, but abroad as well.
 Yet on the positive side, citizen groups that once were silenced are no longer willing to sit back and be stifled.
-The old guards and governments filled with patronizing dudes who’ve always had control now face more massive resistance, largely thanks to swift and accessible communication methods like we’ve witnessed in Egypt.
+The old guards and governments filled with patronizing dudes who’ve always had control now face more massive resistance, largely thanks to swift and accessible communication methods.

 So how does yoga become political?
 Well, politics are about people, and it is people who are fighting one another.
 A true yoga practice awakens us to our humanity, and this awakening translates to action.
 Slowly.